lycoris11/not-discord/README.md

 # NotDiscord

 This web app is supposed to function like Discord except that its not.
+This is Harmony.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.2.